mjschultz/django-tastefulpy/docs/who_uses.rst

 ---------

 `LocalWiki <http://localwiki.org>`_ is a tool for collaborating in local, geographic communities.
-It's using Tastypie to provide an geospatially-aware REST API.
+It's using Tastefulpy to provide an geospatially-aware REST API.

 * http://localwiki.readthedocs.org/en/latest/api.html